marcelpetrick/DevNotes/educationalPlan.md

 ## 2021

 ### must
-* project management: get some basic seminar and exam (certification); eighter IPMA, Prince2 (with Agile?) or IHK
+* project management: get some basic seminar and exam (certification); later IPMA, Prince2 (with Agile?) or IHK (IHK is too national, zero impact outside of DACH)
 * HSK1: basic Mandarin certification (this year for sure)
-* machine learnin studies have to continue
+* machine learning studies have to continue

 ### want
 * start extra-occupational master studies